By Francesco Zuppichini, Francesco Cicala

 What I'd reach for instead

 The Big Five (OCEAN) is the most validated personality model in psychology.
-Five dimensions — Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism — with decades of replication behind them.
+Five dimensions, Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism, have decades of replication behind them.
 Unlike cognitive functions, OCEAN dimensions measure consistently across tests, replicate across cultures, and predict real-world outcomes like job performance and relationship satisfaction.
 The model was built from statistics up, not theory down.

 For something that preserves MBTI's pattern-recognition feel without the theory debt, the SoulTrace assessment maps a five-color psychological model to 25 archetypes and gives you a probability distribution rather than a verdict.
 Twenty-four adaptive questions, Bayesian selection, no function stacks to wrestle with.